meitalbensinai/AlgoTrainingNoSol/3 - Algo/Algo - Common Ground/2 - Data Structures/README.md

 # Data Structures

-Part 1: Asymtotic notations, Arrays and Sorting (if you fell you already knoe the material, only skim through it)
+Part 1: Asymtotic notations, Arrays and Sorting (if you fell you already know the material, only skim through it)

 A. Read about asymptotic notations in IA p.43-49 (Only if your'e not familiar with the idea!)
 B. Read about arrays and insertion sorting in AI p.16-29